Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting: Abstract

 \section{Abstract}

-Online convex optimization (OCO) with arbitrary delays, in which gradients or other information of functions could be arbitrarily delayed, has received increasing attention recently.
-Different from previous studies that focus on stationary environments, this paper investigates the delayed OCO in non-stationary environments, and aims to minimize the dynamic regret with respect to any sequence of comparators.
-To this end, we first propose a simple algorithm, namely DOGD, which performs a gradient descent step for each delayed gradient according to their arrival order.
-Despite its simplicity, our novel analysis shows that DOGD can attain an $O(\sqrt{dT}(P_T+1)$ dynamic regret bound in the worst case, where $d$ is the maximum delay, $T$ is the time horizon, and $P_T$ is the path length of comparators.
-More importantly, in case delays do not change the arrival order of gradients, it can automatically reduce the dynamic regret to $O(\sqrt{S}(1+P_T))$, where $S$ is the sum of delays.
-Furthermore, we develop an improved algorithm, which can reduce those dynamic regret bounds achieved by DOGD to $O(\sqrt{dT(P_T+1)})$ and $O(\sqrt{S(1+P_T)})$, respectively.
-The essential idea is to run multiple DOGD with different learning rates, and utilize a meta-algorithm to track the best one based on their delayed performance.
-Finally, we demonstrate that our improved algorithm is optimal in both cases by deriving a matching lower bound.
+Although online convex optimization (OCO) under arbitrary delays has received increasing attention recently, previous studies focus on stationary environments with the goal of minimizing static regret.
+In this paper, we investigate the delayed OCO in non-stationary environments, and choose dynamic regret with respect to any sequence of comparators as the performance metric.
+To this end, we first propose an algorithm called Mild-OGD for the full-information case, where delayed gradients are available.
+The basic idea is to maintain multiple experts in parallel, each performing a gradient descent step with different learning rates for every delayed gradient according to their arrival order, and utilize a meta-algorithm to track the best one based on their delayed performance.
+Despite the simplicity of this idea, our novel analysis shows that the dynamic regret of Mild-OGD can be automatically bounded by $O(\sqrt{\bar{d}T(P_T+1)})$ under the in-order assumption and $O(\sqrt{dT(P_T+1)})$ in the worst case, where $\bar{d}$ and $d$ denote the average and maximum delay respectively, $T$ is the time horizon, and $P_T$ is the path-length of comparators.
+Moreover, we demonstrate that the result in the worst case is optimal by deriving a matching lower bound.
+Finally, we develop a bandit variant of Mild-OGD for a more challenging case with only delayed loss values.
+Interestingly, we prove that under a relatively large amount of delay, our bandit algorithm even enjoys the best dynamic regret bound of existing non-delayed bandit algorithms.